Expenses for costs from the EU

 If you tag an expense as EC Goods, use either 0% or Auto as your VAT setting.

 FreeAgent will assume that there's acquisition tax on those goods and that box 2 needs to be filled in.

 It'll work out the VAT that you would have paid on those goods if you'd bought them in the UK, depending on which category you've put the transaction into.

-It'll then put that amount into box 2, and also into box 4 so that you don't pay any extra VAT on those goods.
+It'll then put that amount into box 2, and, unless you're on the flat rate scheme, it'll also put these into box 4 so that you don't pay any extra VAT on those goods.

 Finally, it'll add the amount of the payment to boxes 7 and 9 of your VAT return.